KevinIsMyName/MCWebStart/README.md

 A PyFlask web server where you can start a Minecraft server!

 ### Quick Start
-1. Create your venv with `python -m venv venv`
+1. Create your venv with `python -m venv venv`.
+Don't forget to activate it!
 2. Install packages with `pip install -r requirements.txt`
 3. Configure the port and script in app.py
     - In this case, the script starting the server .jar with the path given. (startRemote.bat for me, which redirects to